Nice to meet you.

 Web servers take care of requests for static content, like HTML pages, images, videos, or files.
 Application servers manage requests for dynamic content that changes based on your interactions with a web page.

-This article compares web servers and application servers to understand when to use one or the other.
+This article compares web server vs. application server to help you understand when to use one or the other.

 Some companies that rely on web servers use web server acceleration tools to reduce response time, speeding up content delivery.
 This helps when there are numerous requests to respond to.
 Application servers generally take longer to respond since they deal with complex business logic.